ankicommunity/anki-sync-server-rs/README.md

 When the server made its first appearance,we have done some tests,details see [TEST](docs/TEST_SERVER_CLIENT.md)
 ## Configuration
 ### Env vars
-Ankidyncd supports two Env variables to add users,`ANKISYNCD_USERNAME`,`ANKISYNCD_PASSWORD`.
+Ankidyncd supports setting environment variables to add accounts,`ANKISYNCD_USERNAME`,`ANKISYNCD_PASSWORD`.
 |Key|Value|
 |-|-|
 |ANKISYNCD_USERNAME|username,non-empty if set|
 |ANKISYNCD_PASSWORD|password,non-empty if set|

 ### Optional Server Configuration
-If you want to change the folder where sync data reside or change the listening port,you can modify the configuration file `ankisyncd.toml`,and then run server,
+If you want to change the location where sync data is stored, or change the listening port,you can modify the configuration file `ankisyncd.toml`,and then run server,
 ```
 ./ankisyncd  --config /path/to/ankisyncd.toml
 ```